clambin/tado-exporter/README.md

 ## Slack bot

-Tado-controller can run a slack bot that will report on any rules being triggered:
+Tado-controller can run a Slack bot that will report on any rules being triggered:

 ![screenshot](assets/screenshots/tadobot_2.png?raw=true)